-Remuneration system/profit sharing
+Remuneration system / Profit sharing

-Apart from performance-based promotion opportunities and assumption of responsibility at an early stage, CENIT offers its employees an attractive remuneration policy.
-Remuneration comprises a fixed salary, which is governed by individual employment agreements, and remuneration components whose amount are based on the operating result and on other quantitative and qualitative targets.
+Apart from performance-based career opportunities and assumption of responsibility at an early stage, CENIT offers its employees an attractive remuneration policy.
+Remuneration comprises a fixed salary, which is governed by individual employment agreements, and remuneration components in amounts based on the operating result and on other quantitative and qualitative targets.

-The remuneration system for the management board of CENIT AG comprises a profitbased component and a component that is independent of profit.
+The remuneration system for the executive board of CENIT AG comprises a profit-based component and a component that is independent of profit.
 The profit-based part is based on the Group's earnings for the year.

 Pursuant to the articles of incorporation and bylaws, the supervisory board receives fixed compensation.
-Each member of the supervisory board receives a fixed amount of EUR 15,000.00 payable after the end of the fiscal year.
+Each member of the supervisory board receives a fixed amount of EUR 15,000 payable after the end of the fiscal year.
 The chairperson of the supervisory board receives twice that amount, while the deputy chairperson receives one and a half times that amount.